inrupt/solid-client-authn-js/.github/ISSUE_TEMPLATE/bug_report.md

 ### Impacted package

-What package(s) of the monorepo is impacted by the bug ?
+Which packages do you think might be impacted by the bug ?

 - [ ] solid-client-authn-browser
 - [ ] solid-client-authn-node